vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 In Chap.
 V, we have described the various stages of the development of the Indian calendar :--the empiri cal stage (Rg-Vedic), the mean motion stage (Vedanga

-Jyotiṣa), and the scientific stage (Siddhanta Jyotiṣa).
+Jyotiṣa), and the scientific stage (Siddhānta Jyotiṣa).
 From 1200 A.D., astronomical studies became decadent in India, and we have analysed the cause of decadence, We have given a full account of precession, as most Indian calendar makers still believe in the false theory of Trepidation which disappeared from Europe after 1687 A. D.

 say the birth day of George Washington, it can be seen from an inspection of his birth register that it took place on Feb.11, of the year 1732.
 But this practice by itself does not enable à scientific chrono logist to fix up the event unambiguously on the absolute Scale of Time, unless the whole history of the particular method of date-recording is completely and accurately known One must know the lengths of the individual months, the leap-year rules, and the history of calendar reform.
 In the particular case mentioned, though George Washington. according to his birth register is stated to have been born on Feb.
 11, 1732, his birth-day is celebrated on Feb.
 22. Why?
 Because Feb.
 11 was the date according to the Julian calendar.
 But in 1752, England (America was then a colony of England) adopted the reformed Gregorian calendar, and by an Act of Parliament, declared Sept.
 3 to be Sept.14, a difference of 11. days.
 Following the Gregorian calendar, Washington's birth-day had to be shifted to Feb.
 22. A scientific chronologist, say of China, would find it difficult to locate Washington's birth-day unless he knew the whole history of the Gregorian calendar.